Overview

 These filters allow developers to change the label of taxonomy

 fields.
-The 1st label applies to all taxonomy
+The first label applies to all taxonomy

-fields, and the later for a specific field.
+fields, and the second one is for a specific field.

 Example: If you are using a field called my_field